 The highest standards of integrity are to be upheld in all business interactions.
-Participants shall have a zero-tolerance policy to prohibit any and all forms of bribery, corruption, extortion, embezzlement, and money laundering.
-All business dealings should be transparently performed and accurately reflected in the Participant's business books and records.
-Monitoring and enforcement procedures shall be implemented to ensure compliance with anti-corruption laws.
+Participants shall have a zero tolerance policy to prohibit any and all forms of bribery, corruption, extortion and embezzlement.
+All business dealings should be transparently performed and accurately reflected on Participant's business books and records.
+Monitoring and enforcement procedures shall be implemented to ensure compliance with anticorruption laws.